Welcome to the World of the

 your situation and the reasons you want it for.

-and to own one and not have it for the purpose it was bred for
+To own one and not have it for the purpose it was bred for

 will result in frustration for the owner and disaster for the